-From its inception, the term creative artist was interpreted quite loosely, musicians and architects being initially the only definite exclusions, and during the course of the fellowship the University has hosted persons such as Don Burrows, Don Banks, Arthur Cantrill, Judith Clingang, George Golla, George Dreyfuss, Alan Gould, Rodney Hall, Xavier Herbert, Christina Stead, Penny Tweedie and Clive Scollay, and Judith Wright.
+From its inception, the term creative artist was interpreted quite loosely, musicians and architects being initially the only definite exclusions, and during the course of the fellowship the University has hosted persons such as Don Burrows, Don Banks, Arthur Cantrill, Judith Clingan, George Golla, George Dreyfus, Alan Gould, Rodney Hall, Xavier Herbert, Christina Stead, Penny Tweedie and Clive Scollay, and Judith Wright.
+(View the full list).
 Visual artists have included painters, ceramists, printmakers, sculptors, tapestry-weavers, graphic-designers and artists interested in the use of scientific equipment and techniques in artistic creation.

 - engage in a period of uninterrupted creative work in residence at the Australian National University, to conduct research and develop new ideas

 - contribute to the fostering of the creative arts within the University

 - interact with the University academic community, staff, students and visitors.

 Applicants may be engaged in any discipline in the creative arts such as the visual arts, contemporary craft or decorative arts, music, film/video production, acting, dance, theatre, writing, contemporary design or the creative use of new media technology.
 To ensure that each area of the arts is equally represented by the Fellowship, a three-year cycle has been nominated as follows: